 How does one prepare for death?
 How does one prepare for what happens after a loved one has died?
 What happens when you are alone?
 In truth, death always leaves something behind.
 A loved one.
 A photo album.
 A purpose.
-Sometimes, seeing others deal with these questions on screen can help us prepare to face them ourselves.
+Sometimes, seeing others deal with tragedy and the questions that follow on screen can help us prepare to face them ourselves.

 Jump ahead to these sections: